gopheracademy/gopheracademy-web/content/advent-2016/machine-learning-google-prediction-api.md

 "This is awful", "Sad"
 "I love this",   "Happy"
 "I hate this",   "Sad"
-(plus lots more questions/answers)
+(plus lots more correct examples)
 ```

-We could then to ask the Google Prediction API to tell us whether each of the following phrases we either happy, or sad:
+We could then to ask the Google Prediction API to tell us whether each of the following phrases are either happy or sad:

 * "Awful performance"
 * "Great job"